Hevia/blog/_posts/2021-05-15-Intro-to-concurrency-and-parallelism-with-Python.md

 layout: post
 description: A brief introduction to the concepts of concurrent & parallel programming
 categories: [python, concurrency, parallelism, multithreading]
-title: A rapid introduction to Concurrency & Parallelism in Python
+title: A Rapid Introduction to Concurrency & Parallelism in Python
 ---